ClouDesire/docusaurus/docs/onboarding.md

 * for **API** products, please refer to the [API section](api-product.md).

-The following sections refer to other additional functionalities, which can be used both in the Syndication and Self-Deploy scenarios.
+The following sections refer to other additional functionalities, which can be used both in the Syndicated and Docker applications.

 ### Application Metrics